seqafrica/slurm-goodies/README.md

 which can (using `#SBATCH` directives) be annotated with their resource requirements.

-Running e.g. a SKESA assembly can then be made as simple as:
+Once you have the job file, running e.g. a SKESA assembly can be simply:

     sbatch lib/jobs/skesa.job read1.fq read2.fq mysample.fna

-... with parameter settings, input checks, usage information _and_ Slurm resource requests all preset in the job file.
+... with parameter settings, input checks, usage information _and_ Slurm resource requests all captured as "presets" in the job file.

-If written properly, the job files (being shell scripts) can be fully
+If written properly, job files (being shell scripts) can be self-contained:
-self-contained:

     $ lib/jobs/skesa.job --help
     Usage: ...
 READS1 READS2 OUT_DIR
     ...

-And finally, the job files can be used as-is by `sbatch-list` (below) to process a batch of inputs:
+And finally, such job files can be used as-is by `sbatch-list` (below) to process a batch of inputs:

     sbatch-list inputs.lst lib/jobs/skesa.job

-We may choose to move some typical boilerplate to a central library, though in principle job files should be maximally 'decoupled'.
+> We may choose to move some typical boilerplate to a central function
+> library, though in principle job files should best be 'decoupled'.

 #### Container support